Student use of a quantum simulation and visualization tool: Background

 Early efforts to categorize student misconceptions in quantum mechanics were done by Styer~\cite{Styer_1996} and Singh~\cite{Singh_2001}.
 These studies focused on how quantum states are represented, evolve in time, and are measured.
 More comprehensive reviews of these student difficulties were recently compiled by Singh and Marshman~\cite{Singh_2015} and Krijtenburg-Lewerissa \emph{et al.}~\cite{vanJoolingen_2017}.
-In particular, Singh found students had difficulties with answering questions about the time-dependence of systems; this result is confirmed by a later study by Cataloglu and Robinett~\cite{QMVI} that focused on testing conceptual and visual understanding in quantum mechanics.
+In particular, both reviews discussed student difficulties with differentiating between a quantum state's energy, wavefunction, and probability density.
+Singh's review also found students had difficulties with answering questions about the time-dependence of systems; this result was confirmed by an earlier study by Cataloglu and Robinett~\cite{QMVI} that focused on testing conceptual understanding and ability to work with visual representations in quantum mechanics; this work was later expanded on by Chhabra and Das~\cite{Chhabra_2016, Chhabra_2018}.
 Singh found that this difficulty persists even beyond the introductory level and into graduate courses~\cite{Singh_2008}.
-This study and another by Zhu and Singh~\cite{Singh_2012} also suggest that students face challenges with sketching the shape of the wavefunction.
+This study and others by Zhu and Singh~\cite{Zhu_2009, Singh_2012} also suggest that students face challenges with sketching the shape of the wavefunction.
 In later work, Emigh \emph{et al.} indicated that students fail to see the difference between the time evolution of wavefunctions versus probability densities, and they struggle to interpret a wavefunction's time-dependent phase factor(s)~\cite{Emigh_2015}.
 Student difficulties in interpreting complex exponentials were also identified by Wan \emph{et al.}~\cite{Wan_2016}.
 Similarly, Emigh \emph{et al.} noted that students tended to misinterpret the physical meaning of the real and imaginary components of the wavefunction.
 This is supported by other work done by McKagan \emph{et al.}~\cite{Wieman_tunneling_2008} and Passante and Kohnle~\cite{Gina_2019}, and both of these studies were framed in the context of visualization tools and their potential to assist student learning.
+In the Supplementary Material (SM), we provide a detailed overview of quantum visualization and simulation tools other than Composer, which we describe next.